gotlium/django-secure-auth/README.rst

 Now you can open http://127.0.0.1:8000/accounts/register/ and register new account and setup all available authentication methods.

-*Note: activation link will be output on console.*
+*Note: activation link will be output to console.*

 Screenshots